Nijo Castle

 Nijo Castle Gardens near the former keep foundation

-While you can note often go in the Honmaru palace, you can still enjoy it from the Honmaru gardens, which climb up a small hill which once held the castle keep.
+While Honmaru Palace is seldom open to the public, visitors still enjoy it from the Honmaru gardens, which climb up a small hill that once held the castle keep.
 Now, the former foundation for the keep serves as a great place to overlook Nijo Castle.

 Nijo Castle has a plethora of landscapes to enjoy.
 Both palace areas are surrounded by gardens to explore.
 Come spring, some 400 cherry blossom trees bloom.
 In Autumn, the many varieties of tree shift to their autumn colours, which also makes explore Nijo Castle a worth-while destination year-round.